michelleamazinglin/miumiu-tale/README.md

 ## BACKGROUND ###

 MiuMiu Tale take place in a fantasy world where MiuMiu lives.
 Users can move around the map using arrow key, and use space key to pick up items on the map.
+MiuMiu's favorite food is COCONUT, so if user pick up all coconuts in the world, you win.

 ## INSTRUCTION ###

-use arrow key to move around the map, and use space key to pick up items
+use AWSD key to move around the map, and use ENTER key to pick up items

 ## FUNCTIONALITY AND MVP ###